bright/new-www/src/mdData/blog/2020-12-28-covariance-contravariance.md

 published: false
 ---

+### Introduction

-Covariance and contravariance - two buzzwords from a programming language's word, what does they mean?
+Covariance and contravariance - two buzzwords from a programming language's world, what do they mean?
+Let's find out in three steps!

+### Step 1 - Sets

 This topic is not so straightforward so let's start with an intuitive example from life with a little of mathematical knowledge.
 Think about a vehicle and a motorbike.
 Vehicle is a superset for a motorbike and motorbike is a subset for a vehicle.